-This new perspective requires transparent financial reporting and filing of Form 5500 annually, detailing conditions of benefit plans.
-Additionally, employers have to provide employees with Summary Plan Description (SPD) of how they will be compensated for their services.
+This new perspective requires transparent financial reporting and filing of Form 5500 annually, detailing the conditions of benefit plans.
+Additionally, employers must provide employees with a Summary Plan Description (SPD) of how they will be compensated for their services.
 Compliance with this ERISA reporting and disclosure rules means additional administrative tasks and documents to be filed.
 To avoid such extra regulatory burdens, employers have therefore sought ways in which they can simplify these extra administrative tasks.

 One stellar way is to use the WRAP SPD.
 What is WRAP SPD?
 In the quest to smoothen pension plans administrative tasks, employers have decided to roll up all employee benefits into a single plan and summarize the benefits in a single document using ERISA language.
-This document is the SPD WRAP document, and it provides details of: All the welfare and health benefits the employer offers the employee and beneficiaries.
-References to complementary Insurance booklets and certificates Disclosures mandated by ERISA and COBRA (Consolidated Omnibus Budget Reconciliation Act) ERISA however, in particular on how the SPD document content, language, formatting, and deadline.
+This document is the SPD WRAP document, and it provides details of All the welfare and health benefits the employer offers the employee and beneficiaries.
+References to complementary Insurance booklets and certificates Disclosures mandated by ERISA and COBRA (Consolidated Omnibus Budget Reconciliation Act) ERISA, however, particularly on how the SPD document content, language, formatting, and deadline.

 1. Disclosure: Provide employees with a readable summary of information about the plan.
-This includes a summarized description of terms and conditions of the program and contains the name and number of the pension plan, benefits afforded plus amounts deductible and co-pay and eligibility requirements.
+This includes a summarized description of the terms and conditions of the program and contains the name and number of the pension plan, benefits afforded plus amounts deductible and co-pay, and eligibility requirements.
 Other mandated information includes the claim filing and investigation process and information on the plan sponsor and trustees.
 If it’s a medical plan, the employer should detail all the benefits it provided before the 2010 Affordable Care Act.